 We start with a corollary of Lemma \ref{lem:Luby}, which specifies a set of \emph{good nodes} which are nodes with similar degrees that are adjacent to a constant fraction of edges in the graph.

-Let $\delta$ be an arbitrarily small positive constant and assume that $1/\delta \in \nat$.
-We will be proceeding in a constant (dependent on $\delta$) number of stages, sparsifying the graph induced by the edges incident to good nodes by derandomizing the sampling of edges with probability $n^{-\delta}$ in each stage.
-In order for this to be useful, we want our good nodes to be within a degree range of at most a $n^\delta$ factor, for their behavior to be similar.
+Let $\delta$ be an arbitrarily positive constant, $1/\delta \in \nat$.
+We will proceed in a constant (dependent on $\delta$) number of stages, sparsifying the graph induced by the edges incident to good nodes by derandomizing the sampling of edges with probability $n^{-\delta}$ in each stage.
+In order for this to work, we want our good nodes to be within a degree range of at most a $n^\delta$ factor, for their behavior to be similar.